 There are actually highly reliable signals that alert us when an uptrend is potentially starting following a decline; in other words, these signals alert us when the stock market has bottomed.
+Not the exact bottom…but shortly after.

-Once those signals have been generated by the market we can start buying stocks again for swing trades (with valid trade setups).
+Once those signals have been generated by the market we can start buying stocks for swing trades (with valid trade setups).

 A few notes before we begin:

 - By “stock market” I mean the major indexes.
 Typically I look at the S&P 500 (SPX on TradingView) and/or the Nasdaq 100.
+When these signals give us the thumbs up, then we can start buying individual stocks again.

 - By “swing trading” I mean taking trades that have a calculated stop loss and exit point for taking profits.
 These trades typically last a few days to several months.